Sam is the mother of two young boys, Juju and Blaze. Her family enjoys going on trips, crafting, learning, and

 Kids will have a blast making and playing this fishing game.
 This idea was inspired from an episode of Little Bill.
 It seemed way too fun and easy when I saw it, so I had to try it out!

 What You'll Need:

 - A fishbowl, deep clear container, or box decorated with an underwater theme

 - Colored paper or card stock paper

+Current - Kids will have a blast making and playing this fishing game.
+This idea was inspired from an episode of Little Bill.
+It seemed way too fun and easy when I saw it, so I had to try it out!

+What You'll Need:

+- A fishbowl (a deep, clear container or box decorated with an underwater theme)

+- Colored paper or card stock paper